acdcnow/lumina-energy-card/README.md

 ### Changelog (EN)

-- **1.1.12 (2025)** – Added smooth flow duration easing with dynamic rate scaling and cleanup guards.
+- **1.1.12 (2025)** – Added smooth flow duration easing with dynamic rate scaling, cleanup guards, and a 0s update interval option for real-time refresh.
 - **1.1.1 (2025)** – Polished localisation text and prepped packaging for the single-file release.
 - **1.1.0 (2025)** – Localised the Lovelace editor labels/helpers for English, Italian, and German while keeping the single-file distribution.
 - **1.0.8 (2025)** – Converted typography controls to simple text inputs alongside EV settings for quicker edits.